Víctor Borda: Political career

-He was part of the Constituent Assembly, executive of the University Confederation of Bolivia and the Local University Federation.
+He was a member of the Constituent Assembly, and served as an executive in both the University Confederation of Bolivia and the Local University Federation.
 He was head of the Movement for Socialism (MAS) bench in Deputies.

-In January 2019 he was elected president of the Chamber of Deputies for the period 2019–2020 replacing Gabriela Montaño.
+In January 2019 he was elected president of the Chamber of Deputies for the period 2019–2020 succeeding Gabriela Montaño.

 On 9 April, he assumed the presidency of Bolivia on an interim basis for 24 hours when Evo Morales was visiting Asia.

 On 9 November 2019, a group of people in the city of Potosí set fire to his home as reprisal of the Potosí-Oruro highway attacks against miners by MAS supporters.
 The following day, on 10 November 2019, he announced his resignation to the Presidency of the Chamber of Deputies after his brother was taken hostage in Potosí, urging that the life of his brother be respected, who would have been taken hostage.
 He was replaced by Susana Rivero, who on 12 November took refuge at the Mexican embassy in La Paz but had not submitted her resignation.